ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 This document makes the following simplifying assumptions to reduce complexity:

 * The product to be attested MUST be shipped with an IEEE 802.1AR Device Identity and an Initial Attestation Key (IAK) with certificate.
-The IAK cert contains the same identity information as the DevID (specifically, the same Subject Name and Subject Alt Name, signed by the manufacturer), but it's a type of key that can be used to sign a TPM Quote.
-This convention is described in TCG Guidance for Securing Network Equipment {{NetEq}}.
+The IAK certificate MUST contain the same identity information as the DevID (specifically, the same Subject Name and Subject Alt Name, signed by the manufacturer), but it's a type of key that can be used to sign a TPM Quote, but not other objects (i.e., it's marked as a TCG "Restricted" key; this convention is described in
+  "TPM 2.0 Keys for Device Identity and Attestation" {{Platform-DevID-TPM-2.0}}).
 For network equipment, which is generally non-privacy-sensitive, shipping a device with both an IDevID and an IAK already provisioned substantially simplifies initial startup.
-Privacy-sensitive applications may use the TCG Platform Certificate and additional procedures to install identity credentials into the device after manufacture.
+Privacy-sensitive applications may use the TCG Platform Certificate or other procedures to install identity credentials into the device after manufacture.

-* The product MUST be equipped with a Root of Trust for Measurement, Root of Trust for Storage and Root of Trust for Reporting (as defined in {{SP800-155}}) that are capable of conforming to the TCG Trusted Attestation Protocol (TAP) Information Model {{TAP}}.
+* The product MUST be equipped with a Root of Trust for Measurement (RTM), Root of Trust for Storage and Root of Trust for Reporting (as defined in {{SP800-155}}) that are capable of conforming to TCG Trusted Attestation Protocol (TAP) Information Model {{TAP}}.

-* The authorized software supplier MUST make available Reference Integrity Measurements (i.e., known-good measurements) in the form of signed CoSWID tags {{I-D.ietf-sacm-coswid}}, {{SWID}}, as described in TCG Reference Integrity Measurement Manifest Information Model {{RIM}}.
+* The authorized software supplier MUST make available Reference Values in the form of signed CoSWID tags {{I-D.ietf-sacm-coswid}}, {{SWID}}, as described in TCG Reference Integrity Measurement Manifest Information Model {{RIM}}.